 Augmented Reality (AR) is a technology that allows the virtual world on the screen to combine and interact with real-world scenes.
 This article demonstrates how to set up an optical system for AR in Sequential Mode, using holographic technology.

 Holograms are interference patterns recorded on a high-resolution photosensitive emulsion.
-Two distinctive stages are associated with holograms: The construction step and the clayback step, pertain respectively to the hologram creation and its use as an optical element.
+Two distinctive stages are associated with holograms: The construction step and the playback step, respectively to the hologram creation and its use as an optical element.
 For more detailed content on this topic refer to the article: How to model holograms in OpticStudio.